 Winter Warmer Soup Recipes

 There’s nothing better when it’s cold outside than to snuggle up with a steaming soup…or having it hot on the run!
-Thermos allows you to take your hot meals, soups or drinks with you on the go.
+Thermos allows you to take your hot meals, soups or drinks, your winter warmers with you on the go.
 We share with you some soup recipes to keep you warm during the cold winter months.

 Red Lentil Soup

 250ml of mixed vegetables (shredded carrot, diced zucchini, cauliflower mini florets)

 1 green onion finely chopped

 1 x 500ml Thermos Flask (minimum of 500ml capacity)